vd-sh/mp3-player/README.md

 # mp3-player
-Making a classic handheld MP3 player for Macondo (YSWS program by Hack Club) — building it to get more hands-on hardware experience.
+Making a classic handheld MP3 player for Macondo (YSWS program by Hack Club) - building it to get more hands-on hardware experience.

 ## About

 Hi, I'm Vedant.
-This is my third project with Hack Club, built for Macondo.
+This is my 3rd project under Hack Club, built for Macondo.
 I'm designing and building a portable MP3 player from scratch, starting simple and adding features as I learn.
 Thankyou!

 ## Progress

-Getting started — Will update as I build
+Getting started — Will update as I build :)

 1] Did research on hardware and components